geffzhang/awesome-semantickernel/README.md

 - [Chat with your Enterprise Data: powered by Azure OpenAI/ChatGPT, Cognitive Search, and Bot Service](https://github.com/ronikurnia1/gpt-azure-botservice)
 - [Semantic Kernel Sidecar](https://github.com/raykao/semantic-kernel-sidecar) About A prototype for an abstracted Sidecar Process that runs/abstracts Semantic Kernel via HTTP/gRPC
 - [LangChain](https://github.com/tryAGI/LangChain): C# implementation of LangChain
-- [sk-researcher](https://github.com/craigomatic/sk-researcher): Using Semantic Kernel to power a research agent that will work on your behalf to research a topic
 - [semantic-kernel-ecom](https://github.com/alexcalabrese/semantic-kernel-ecom) AI-Powered eShopOnWeb E-commerce using Semantic Kernel
 - [A Teams Bot app integrated with Semantic Kernel and its Microsoft Graph Plugin](https://github.com/formulahendry/teams-bot-semantic-kernel)
 - [azure-openai-dev-skills-orchestrator](https://github.com/microsoft/azure-openai-dev-skills-orchestrator) Build a Virtual AI Dev Team using Semantic Kernel Skills